 Is this conclusion warranted from this premise?
 No, not without making some assumptions (unstated premises) that connect the premise to the conclusion.
 We don’t know if Justin is in the group or not.
 He might be on the outside, in which case the rule (the principle) doesn’t necessarily apply to him.
 To properly conclude this conclusion for this premise, you’d need to know that Justin is indeed in the group.

-If you are trying to apply a principle to something– an occurrence or an entity of some kind– make certain that this something is covered within the scope of the rule.
+If you are trying to apply a principle to something– an occurrence or an entity of some kind– make certain that this something is covered within the rule’s scope.
 Think of it as a cliff edge.
 The moment you are out of scope, you have fallen off the cliff.
 The rule no longer applies.

 Conditionality of Principles

-Another way to understand this concept of scope is to see principles for what they are, which is conditional statements.
+Another way to understand this concept of scope is to see principles for what they are: conditional statements.
 Because they are conditional statements, literally everything you’ve learned about conditional statements applies to them.
-I wish someone would have just told me this up front when I started learning principle questions, because it makes them way less scary.
+I wish someone would have just told me this up front when I started learning principle questions because it makes them way less scary.
 You’ve likely already learned how to work with them.